SITE OF ARK'S WEIR

 The lace-like fall of foaming water has disappeared which so charmed these elder men; but even so, perhaps because you remember it was once there and entailed so much ancient busyness, the attraction still remains.

-The pool is large, but not so large as at Skinner’s.
+The pool is large, but not so large as at Skinner's.
 The chief island is at first scarcely distinguishable from the main land; as the little eastern channel which nominally insulates it, quitting and rejoining the mainstream beneath white towpath bridges, is now in dry seasons almost empty.
-There it still is, however, on the left bank; and the third, almost grown up, is still discernable on the right; while broad and living Thames still runs between.
+There it still is, however, on the Right bank; and the third, almost grown up, is still discernable on the right; while broad and living Thames still runs between.

 The island is large and oval shaped.
-Four elms tower towards heaven at its lower end; and close by a large thorn leans over the stunted brick wall of the old weir keeper’s cottage.
-“Leans”, I say; and indeed so it did when I first landed to view it in August 1910.
+Four elms tower towards heaven at its lower end; and close by a large thorn leans over the stunted brick wall of the old weir keeper's cottage.
+Leans, I say; and indeed so it did when I first landed to view it in August 1910.
 But as I returned a week later a cart was busy removing the brickwork; and only the shallow hollow remained beneath the bush.

 Immediately adjacent the ancient stone foundation of the weir beam is still plain to see in the turf of the bank.